Dear Memorizers,

 If you say to yourself that you’re going to memorize some words today, you’re not going to be nearly as effective as if you said “I’m going to memorize 10 words today.”
 That’s a concrete number, something the mind can wrap its cells around.

-Better yet, you can say something like, “I’m going to memorize 10 words every day in July” (which is right around the corner).
+Better yet, you can say something like, “I’m going to memorize 10 words every day in July.”

-If you make this your objective, then you will be able to do it.
+When you set a specific objective like this, the likelihood of success goes way up.
 But if you have no objective, no plan that you’ve clearly defined, then surely the results will fail to follow.

-Success sticks magnetically to goals, so be sure to make some and make them concrete.
+Success sticks “magnetically” to well-defined goals, so be sure to make some and make them concrete.
+Write them in a journal for best results.

 3. Choose Your Words in Advance